Mil Mi-28: Origins

 The Mi-28N was unveiled in 1995, the N designation meaning "night".
 The prototype (no. 014) first flew on 14 November 1996.
 Its most significant feature is a radar in a round cover above the main rotor, similar to that of the American AH-64D Apache Longbow.
 The Mi-28N also has improved tor vision and an aiming device under the nose, including a TV camera and FLIR.
 Due to funding problems, development was interrupted.
 A second prototype with an improved rotor design was unveiled in March 2004 at Rosvertol.

 The first serial Mi-28N was delivered to the Army on 5 June 2006.
 By 2015, 67 Mi-28Ns were planned to be purchased, when the Mi-24 was to be completely replaced.
 The Rostvertol plant delivered about 140 Mi-28N and Mi-35M helicopters in 2012–14 to domestic and foreign customers; 28 helicopters were delivered in 2015.

 Mil also developed an export variant of the Mi-28N, designated Mi-28NE, and a simpler day helicopter variant, the Mi-28D, based on the Mi-28N design, but without radar and FLIR.

-A fifth-generation derivative, dubbed Mi-28NM, has been in development since 2008.
-According to then chief executive officer at Russian Helicopters Andrey Shibitov, the criteria for the modernized helicopter include low-radar signature, extended flight range, advanced weapons control system, some capability of a fighter jet and speed up to 600 km/h.

 In 2016, Russian media reported a new, advanced helmet system designed to display visual information for aiming at targets in any field of view was under development for the MI-28N.